 One of the great benefits of employee surveys is that they allow companies to collect feedback at scale.
 However, surveys can’t replace face-to-face conversations.
-Over the years surveys have evolved to better accommodate the need for both quantitative (numbers-based) and qualitative (written) insights.
+Over the years, surveys have evolved to better accommodate the need for both quantitative (numbers-based) and qualitative (written) insights.

-So, if the percentage of people leaving comments on rating questions is small and they’re typically negative, do employee engagement survey comments matter?
+So, if the percentage of people leaving comments on rating questions is small and typically negative, do employee engagement survey comments matter?

-Open-ended questions like “What’s one thing we’re doing great here?” have much higher participation rates (around 60%).
+Absolutely.
+We've found that open-ended questions like “What’s one thing we’re doing great here?” have much higher participation rates (around 60%).

 Why do employee survey comments matter?

 People want to have their voices heard.
 One look at the explosion of social media and online rating sites like Yelp can tell us that.
 The same holds true in the workplace.
 Having an employee survey process is important and demonstrates that you want feedback from employees.
 Giving people the ability to provide feedback in their own words is equally valuable.

 People often want to justify or add context to a response, and providing them with the ability to leave comments enables them to do that.
 Monique Hughes, Senior Customer Success Coach at Culture Amp, says, “Not providing the ability to add comments can create a distinct source of friction in an employee survey.”

 When and how should you review employee survey comments?

 There can sometimes be a desire to read the comments first.
 It’s satisfying to see what people say in writing, but starting your survey analysis with employee comments can be misleading.
 The question remains: when is the right time to review employee survey comments?